-This style of lacing is rather simple, but results in an interesting look on your shoes.
+This style of lacing is rather simple but results in an exciting look on your shoes.
 It creates a series of X’s down the length of your shoes.
-There might just be a couple of X’s or a longer line depending on the shoes you wear.
-At the top, you’ll just tie them in a tight bow as you would normally.
-Make sure it’s tight and won’t easily come undone!
+There might be a couple of X’s or a more extended line depending on the shoes you wear.
+At the top, you’ll tie them in a tight bow as you would normally.
+Make sure it’s tight to ensure it won’t come undone!

 Vice Versa Lacing

 In this style, you get a single line at the top going across the shoe opening, followed by the laces simply moving down vertically into the next holes, followed by another horizontal crossing.
-It sounds much more difficult than it looks, so make sure to take a look at some examples to get an idea of how to tie this one correctly!
+It sounds more complicated than it is, so make sure to take a look at some examples to get an idea of how to tie this one correctly!

 Aside from these, there are many more options out there that you can try out to see if it suits your unique style!
-You may want to try out a few of them before selecting a method that fits you best.
+You may want to practice a few of them before selecting a method that fits you best.

-Above we have answered the basic question: YES, dress shoes need to be tied.
-While the top knot or two-loop is the standard shoelace knot, the really important aspect that adds to the elegant or laid-back look of the dress shoes is the lacing style.
+Above we have answered the fundamental question: YES, dress shoes need to be tied.
+While the top knot or two-loop is the standard shoelace knot, the critical aspect that adds to the elegant or laid-back look of the dress shoes is the lacing style.
 Straight lacing and crisscross lacing are the most common types, but for a less formal look, you can select any other way to lace up your dress shoes.

-Don’t forget that a good quality lace will also come in a variety of different color options too, so that can also be a nice way to inject a bit of your personality and own unique style into your own look.
-That way you can still enjoy wearing your more formal dress shoes while making them look more contemporary and casual, swapping out the usual formal laces for something with a splash of complimentary color, perhaps to co-ordinate with a tie or shirt you are wearing.
+Don’t forget that a good quality lace will also come in a variety of different color options too, which can also be an excellent way to inject a bit of your personality and unique style into your look.
+That way you can still enjoy wearing your more formal dress shoes while making them look more contemporary and casual, swapping out the usual formal laces for something with a splash of complementary color, perhaps to co-ordinate with a tie or shirt you’re wearing.